derbyjs/derby-site/md/faq.md

 Derby, and hence Racer, are powered by [livedb](https://github.com/share/livedb).
 Live DB currently only has a production ready adapter for Mongo, and optionally uses Redis to enable scaling past a single node process.
 More backends can be added to livedb by writing adapters, see [livedb-mongo](https://github.com/share/livedb-mongo) for example.

-### How can I use web sockets with Racer instead of long pooling?
+### How can I use web sockets with Racer instead of long polling?

 Use [racer-ws](https://github.com/derbyparty/racer-ws) or [racer-highway](https://github.com/derbyparty/racer-highway) module.